 User group restrictions

 The next option under the Sharing category has to do with user groups.
-Toggling this option on means that only admins can create user groups, meaning that users without admin privileges will be unable to create or modify user groups.
+Toggling this option on means that only admins can create user groups so that users without admin privileges will be unable to create or modify user groups.

-There are two categories of Apps in this section of the Settings page: Apps by Airtable and Airtable partners and Third party apps.
-There are three options in either App category that allow Admins to control which Apps can be used:
+There are two categories of extension in this section of the Settings page: extension by Airtable and Airtable partners and Third party extension.
+There are three options in either extension category that allow Admins to control which extension can be used:

-- Allow all - Allows users to access and use all third party apps.
+- Allow all - Allows users to access and use all third party extensions.

-Apps by Airtable and Airtable partners are either created by Airtable or closely vetted apps that we have worked with reputable organizations on building and implementing.
+Extension by Airtable and Airtable partners are either created by Airtable or closely vetted extensions that we have worked with reputable organizations on building and implementing.

-Third party apps are those built and submitted to the Marketplace by third parties, and reviewed for security and functionality by Airtable.
-They do not include existing “Partner Apps” that Airtable has closely vetted.
+Third-party extensions are those built and submitted to the Marketplace by third parties, and reviewed for security and functionality by Airtable.
+They do not include the “Partner extensions” that Airtable has closely vetted.

-When an app is disallowed in your Enterprise, users will still be able to see all apps in the marketplace and click “install,” but will be met with an error message instructing them to contact their administrator when they attempt to run the app.
+When an extension is disallowed in your Enterprise, users will still be able to see all extensions in the marketplace and click “install,” but will be met with an error message instructing them to contact their administrator when they attempt to run the extension.

 Development of custom code

-When this option is turned on, users will not be able to interact with Airtable features that enable the deployment of custom code into your Enterprise environment.
-This includes the scripting app, script templates, the scripting action within Automations, as well as custom apps.
-To enable this functionality for your Enterprise, please review this setting to ensure that it is not disabled.
+When this option is turned on, users will not be able to interact with Airtable features that enable the deployment of custom code into your Enterprise environment unless they are explicitly allowed.
+This includes the scripting extension, script templates, the Run a script action within Automations, as well as custom extension.
+To enable this functionality for your entire Enterprise, keep this option toggled off.

 NOTEThis setting has been available via the Enterprise Admin Panel since March 2020.
 We recommend checking your Admin Panel settings to confirm that this setting is aligned with your security policies.